How Much Does Grading Cost? Residential Guide

 Whether you are carving out a custom hillside home site in Paradise Valley or preparing a flat infill lot in Central Phoenix, earthwork is the first tangible sign that a project is coming to life.
-Homeowners, builders, and architects all ask the same question at kickoff: how much does grading cost?
-At CountBricks, we answer that question in minutes with live voice-to-estimate technology and continuously updated local pricing.
-This guide unpacks the numbers, explains the cost drivers, and shows how CountBricks.com can help you budget accurately before a single dozer arrives on site.
+Builders and architects often ask: how much does grading cost?
+This guide unpacks the numbers, explains the cost drivers, and shows how to budget accurately before a single dozer arrives on site.

-Market snapshots from CountBricks’ Arizona database show most single-family lots falling into these ranges:
+Market snapshots show most single-family lots falling into these ranges:

 • Minor grading on level lots 5,000–7,000 sq ft: $1,200 – $3,500